werf/website/pages_en/rails/200_real_apps/080_configuration.md

   In previous chapters, we added the configuration directly to containers during the build or used the container's environment variables to pass parameters during the deployment.

-  In this chapter, you will learn how to store application parameters in ConfigMaps and Secrets for security and flexibility.
+  Now, you will learn how to store application parameters in ConfigMaps and Secrets for security and flexibility.
 We will show how you can use Helm chart values and werf secrets and discuss parameterization and configuration reuse approaches.
 In addition, you will learn how to store sensitive data along with the code in the application's Git repository.
 ---

 ## ConfigMap and Secret